-- 1. Access program delivery varies at each campus location. - 2.
-The program consists of 85 percent score courses in English, Math, Science, Social Studies, and Prior Learning Assessment Recognition (PLAR) Portfolio Development and 15 percent Specialty Access courses.
-Not all courses are available at all locations. - 3.
-An NWT Secondary School Diploma may be obtained by adult learners who complete a minimum of 100 credits, of which 55 are specified academic course credits.
+- Access Program delivery varies at each campus location. - The program consists of 85 percent core courses in English, Math, Science, Social Studies, and Prior Learning Assessment Recognition (PLAR) Portfolio Development and 15 percent Specialty Access courses.
+Not all courses are available at all locations. - An NWT Secondary School Diploma may be obtained by adult learners who complete a minimum of 100 credits, of which 55 are specified academic course credits.
 The balance may be attained through Prior Learning Assessment and Recognition (PLAR), to a maximum of 45 credits for accredited course equivalencies.
 An application must be completed and documentation must be provided to support PLAR assessment.
-Completed applications and supporting documentation are to be submitted to the Adult Recognition Model (ARM) Evaluation Committee for review. - 4.
-Full-time students are placed in a program of study based on their interests and needs. - 5.
-Most courses are delivered in the classroom, but some courses may be delivered through distance delivery. - 6.
-Students attend all scheduled classes in accordance with College and/or Program policy.
+Completed applications and supporting documentation are to be submitted to the Adult Recognition Model (ARM) Evaluation Committee for review. - Full-time students are placed in a program of study based on their interests and needs. - Most courses are delivered in the classroom, but some courses may be delivered through distance delivery. - Students attend all scheduled classes in accordance with College and/or Program policy.

-The University and College Access Program will provide the students with opportunities to:
+The University and College Access Program (UCAP) will provide the students with the following opportunities to:

-- Achieve prerequisite courses for entry into postsecondary programs at Aurora College (Bachelor of Science in Nursing, Practical Nurse, Business Administration, Aviation Business, and Environment and Natural Resources Technology); - 2.
-Develop writing and research skills to prepare students to be successful in the post-secondary program of their choice; - 3.
-Develop basic skills in specific subject areas using Adult Literacy and Basic Education (ALBE) curriculum (levels 140 to 160); - 4.
-Expand critical and creative thinking skills;

-5. Acquire skills, knowledge and attitudes needed to meet personal, employment, or educational goals;
+- Achieve prerequisite courses for entry into post-secondary programs at Aurora College (Bachelor of Science in Nursing, General Studies, Business Administration, and Environment and Natural Resources): - Develop basic skills in specific subject areas using Adult Literacy and Basic Education (ALBE) curriculum (grades 10-12); - 3.
+Expand critical and creative thinking skills; - Acquire skills, knowledge and attitudes needed to meet personal, employment, or educational goals;

-6. Explore a range of learning experiences;

-7. Apply new knowledge to different situations;

-8. Develop career pathways leading directly to employment or entry into post-secondary programs through the study of carefully chosen courses;

-9. Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning;

-10. Develop a Prior Learning Assessment and Recognition (PLAR) portfolio, which can be used for personal affirmation, employment or accredited course equivalencies; and

-11. Explore an alternative pathway for adult learners to earn an NWT Secondary School Diploma.
+- Explore a range of learning experiences; - Apply new knowledge to different situations: 6. - Develop career pathways leading directly to employment or entry into post-secondary programs through the study of carefully chosen courses; - 8.
+Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning; - Develop a Prior Learning Assessment and Recognition (PLAR) portfolio, which can be used for personal affirmation, employment or accredited course equivalencies; and - 10.
+Explore an alternative pathway for adult learners to earn an NWT Secondary School Diploma.

-For all courses levels 140 to 145, the student must achieve 60 percent or greater to complete the course.
+All courses aligned with Alberta curriculum and the specialty UCAP courses must achieve 50 percent.
+All other ALBE courses including ICT and Math 145 must achieve a 60 percent.

-For levels 150 and 160, Biology 30, Chemistry 30, Physics 30, Social Studies 20-2 and Social Studies 30-2, the student must achieve 50 percent or greater to complete the course.
-The student must achieve 50 percent or greater to complete the two UCAP Specialty Courses.
-Aurora College post-secondary programs and other colleges/universities may require higher course pass marks for entrance into specified programs of study.
+Aurora College Post-Secondary Programs and other Colleges/ Universities may require higher course pass marks for entrance into specified programs of study.

 The course completion requirements for an Aurora College Access Program Record of Achievement are determined by the chosen career pathway.
-See the chart on page 45.
+See the chart on page 44.